You're holding a HELD card — the front is a card to hold, the back is a lesson, and this room is yours forever. New here? How this works →

 REMEMBER · IV

-The idea behind this card — Linking objects
+The idea behind this card — Objects are allowed to be sacred

 Voices — this card, in use